On Dynamic Graph Algorithms with Predictions: Fully Dynamic Graph Algorithms with Predictions

-\begin{theorem} There exists a fully dynamic algorithm that solves the following problems under vertex updates with predictions: triangle detection, single-source reachability, strong connectivity, directed cycle detection, maximum matching size, number of vertex disjoint $st$-paths.
-The operations of the data structure are as follows \begin{itemize} \item \textsc{Initialize} Initialize on the graph and a queue of $n$ predicted vertex updates in $O(n^\omega)$ time. \item \textsc{AppendUpdate} Append a vertex update at the end of the queue in $O(n)$ worst-case time. \item \textsc{PerformUpdate$(\eta)$} Performs the update stored at the $t$-th position in the queue, and removes it from the queue.
-The worst-case update time is $O(n^{\omega-1}+n\min\{\eta, n\})$. \end{itemize} The queue must have at least $n$ updates at all times. \end{theorem} \begin{remark} While we state the queue to need at least $n$ updates, any smaller $\Omega(n)$ also works by repeating each update $O(1)$ times. \end{remark} Note that $\eta$, the position of an update in the queue, as in \Cref{thm:main_algebraic} matches the definition of $\eta$ being an error measure of the prediction.
+\end{theorem} \begin{remark} While we state the queue to need at least $n$ updates, any smaller $\Omega(n)$ also works by repeating each update $O(1)$ times. \end{remark} Note that $\eta$, the position of an update in the queue, as in \Cref{thm:main_algebraic} matches the definition of $\eta$ being an error measure of the prediction.
 The queue can be seen as the predicted sequence of updates, and if all predictions are correct, we always perform the first update in queue, i.e.~$\eta=1$.
 If the prediction is inaccurate and some update occurs $\eta$ iteration to early, then that update is stored not at the front of the queue, but at position $\eta$.

 We now prove \Cref{thm:main_algebraic} via several reductions.
 Each subsection will present one reduction that solves one of the graph problems stated in \Cref{thm:main_algebraic} by reducing it to \Cref{thm:matrix_inverse}.